Bridging loans made simple

 Do I need to have a deposit for a bridging loan?

-You would not generally need a deposit as the lender typically uses your property as collateral for the bridging loan.
+You would not generally need a deposit as the lender typically uses your property as collateral for the bridging loan application.

 What will lenders review in particular before approving my loan?